What Makes a Healthy Workplace

 Building a Healthy Workplace

-If your business or organization is interested in creating a culture that promotes health in a sustainable way, the Alberta Healthy Workplaces program is a great place to start.
+If your business or organization is interested in creating a culture that promotes health in a sustainable way, the Healthier Together Workplaces program is a great place to start.
 You’re given practical steps, easy-to-use tools, and resources to help create a healthy workplace.
 You can work at your own pace, focusing on priorities in your workplace.
 You’ll also be recognized as a health promoting workplace.
 It’s a great way to positon your organization as a workplace of choice to attract top talent.